jclement2009/NHL-Project/README.md

 # NHL-Project
 This repository houses a statistical project involving National Hockey League data.
-The file NHLDataFetcher.py fetches aggregate statistics from https://www.mysportsfeeds.com, which span 2008-2016 (Season End Years).
-The raw data are in separate CSVs and are accessible via through the MySportsFeeds web API.
+The file NHLDataFetcher.py fetches aggregate statistics from https://www.mysportsfeeds.com, which span the NHL regular seasons from 2008 to 2016 (Season End Years).
+The raw data are in separate CSVs by regular season year and are accessible through the MySportsFeeds web API.
 Note that these data are for noncommercial use as part of the MySportsFeeds terms of service for a free account.

 USING THE FETCHER (NHLDataFetcher.py)
 1. Sign up at https://www.mysportsfeeds.com for a free account.